jrudman25/ScoreSeeker/README.md

-# RhythmicReplay
+# ScoreSeeker
-## Turning sports data into sound
+## A sports data app
 #### Created by Jordan Rudman

-This app was made using create-react-app
+This app was made using create-react-app.

-Designed with Figma and Canva.

-Created using React and TheSportsDB API.
+Created using React, MUI, Tone.js, and TheSportsDB API.

 Managed with Node, Webpack, ESLint, and Babel.